Aquatic Vegetation in Ponds

 Phosphorus fertilizer, particularly liquid forms, can be applied to a pond to stimulate phytoplankton.
 Abundant phytoplankton, generally referred to as a phytoplankton bloom, can limit light penetration and tie-up many nutrients in the water.
 A phytoplankton bloom initiated with fertilizer early in the growing season can prevent most submersed aquatic plant growth.
 A phytoplankton bloom probably will not decrease emersed and floating plants.
 Increased phytoplankton can also increase production of some fish species.
 However, a fertilizer program has some risks.
 A properly managed fertilizer program requires frequent water quality monitoring and careful fertilizer application to prevent other problems.
 If a person chooses the fertilizer method, he or she should visit with a fisheries biologist to learn more about this approach.

 Grass carp is the primary herbivorous fish species stocked into ponds to control many species of aquatic plants.
-A June 1997 NF Ag News & Views article discusses the use of grass carp for aquatic vegetation control.
+A June 1997 Ag News and Views article discusses the use of grass carp for aquatic vegetation control.

 Goldfish can be stocked to reduce filamentous algae in stock tanks or small ponds that do not contain larger predatory fish, such as largemouth bass.
 We reduced filamentous algae to acceptable levels in 20- to 22-feet diameter metal stock tanks at our Red River Demonstration and Research Farm by stocking about 40 goldfish in each tank.
 The goldfish were 2.5-5 inches long.
 Other options for controlling filamentous algae are discussed in a May 1989 NF Ag News & Views article.